CGLemon/Sayuri/README.md

 ## Weights and Book

-You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1SgPL3Eyhllr6BCDyi_7D8LnOUYxPAAxQ?usp=sharing).The weights size is 15 blocks and 192 filters(around 170MB).The opening book is human-like book, trained on profession games.
+You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1SgPL3Eyhllr6BCDyi_7D8LnOUYxPAAxQ?usp=sharing).The weights size is 15 blocks and 192 filters.
+The opening book is human-like book, trained on profession games.
 Force the Sayuri to play variable opening moves.
 It is just fun for playing.

 ## Engine Arguments